Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

 When tuple size $k$ is large, it is possible to achieve higher dispersion, since this allows us to coordinate randomization of $(\Di)_{i=1}^k$ to cover more of the treatment space.
 However, as tuple size $k$ increases, match quality becomes worse and the response functions $\yi(\cdot)$ and $\yj(\cdot)$ of matched units $i$ and $j$ are less similar on average.
 Using a formalization of these concepts introduced in Section~\ref{section:dispersion-match-quality}, we show that the efficiency gain from a coupling design relative to independent assignment is

-Intuitively, by assigning matched $k$-tuples of similar units to highly dissimilar treatments $(\Di)_{i=1}^k$, we prevent spurious \emph{in-sample} correlations from arising between the treatment assignments and unit-specific heterogeneity.
-We formalize how this generalizes classical notions of covariate balance to much more complex treatment spaces and distributions.
+Intuitively, by assigning matched $k$-tuples of similar units to highly dissimilar treatments $(\Di)_{i=1}^k$, we prevent spurious in-sample correlations from arising between the treatment assignments and unit-specific heterogeneity.
+We demonstrate that this generalizes classical notions of covariate balance for binary treatments to much more complex treatment spaces and distributions.

-To show our main result in full generality, Section~\ref{section:efficiency-analysis} defines a coupling operator $U_G$ whose eigenspaces in $\elltwo(F)$ can be viewed as the principal directions of the coupling $G$ with respect to random sampling.
-The dispersion $\dispg(\phi)$ of any $\phi \in \elltwo(F)$ decomposes orthogonally over these eigenspaces, so the overall efficiency gain depends on how well the influence functions $\si(\cdot)$ align with the high-dispersion directions of $G$.
+To show our main result in full generality, Section~\ref{section:efficiency-analysis} defines a \emph{coupling operator} $U_G$ acting on the space of influence functions $\si(\cdot)$ in $\elltwo(F)$, whose eigenspaces can be viewed as the principal directions of the coupling $G$ with respect to random sampling.
+The dispersion $\dispg(\phi)$ of any $\phi \in \elltwo(F)$ decomposes orthogonally over these eigenspaces, so the overall efficiency gain depends on how well the estimator's influence functions $\si(\cdot)$, defined in Section~\ref{subsection:causal-estimands}, align with the high-dispersion directions of $G$.
 This yields a general decomposition of the variance reduction from coupling designs into a weighted sum of eigenspace-specific dispersion $\times$ match quality terms, where the weights reflect the approximation quality of $\si(\cdot)$ on each eigenspace.